mkrueger/icy_engine/doc/ICEDFormat.md

 Field      Bytes  Meaning
 [VER]      2      LE_U16 u8 Major:u8 Minor - [00:00] atm
 [Type]     1      0 - ANSI, 1 - PETSCII, 2 - ATASCII, 3 - VIEWDATA
+[Mode]     1      0 - Picture, 1 - Animation
 [Width]    4      LE_U32
 [Height]   4      LE_U32

 ```

+Note Animation needs still to be specified.
+There should be transformation options between them.
+Not yet decided of a "frame" is single layer or a set of layers.

 #### END block
 Keyword: 'END'